Azure/mock-spacestation/README.md

 If you're comfortable with the command line, the Azure CLI provides the `deployment` command group to deploy the Mock Spacestation and Mock Groundstation.

+1. First, ensure you're logged into the Azure CLI and have set the subscription you want to deploy into:

+    ```plaintext
+    az login
+    az account set --subscription <subscription name or ID>
+    ```

+    Here's a link to the documentation if you need more help logging in: [https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az_login](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az_login)

-1. First, set yourself some environment variables to make things easier `resourceGroupName` and `deploymentName`:
+2. Next, set yourself some environment variables to make things easier `resourceGroupName` and `deploymentName`:

     ```bash
     resourceGroupName="mock-spacestation"
     deploymentName="mock-spacestation-deploy"
     ```

-2. Then, create a resource group with `az group create`:
+3. Then, create a resource group with `az group create`:

     ```bash
     az group create \